 The University accepts the applications, makes a tentative award, and in effect "selects" the male applicants who are to receive the benefits of the scholarship fund.
 The acts of the University are more than ministerial.
-The trust as it has been administered has shed its purely private character and has become a public one.
+The trust as it has been administered by the University has shed its purely private character and has become a public one.
 The involvement of the public University is . . . of such a prevailing nature that there is governmental entwinement constituting state action [576 S.W.2d at 323].

-The appellate court's majority, however, having declined to find state action and thus denying the plaintiff a basis for asserting constitutional rights against the trust fund, affirmed the dismissal of the case.
-(For a discussion of the treatment of sex-restricted scholarships under the federal Title IX statute, see Section 8.3.3 of this book.)
+(For a discussion of the treatment of sex-restricted scholarships under the federal Title IX statute, see Section 7.3.3 of this book.)